Don’t Get Hooked! Stay Ahead of Phishing Scams in the Digital Age

 So What Exactly is Phishing?

-Whether they are general or targeted, all phishing attacks have the same strategy
+Whether they are general or targeted, phishing attacks use the same strategy

 Characteristics of Phishing Attacks